jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a resubmission.
 This submission is a maintenance release that fixes unit test errors that occur with R-devel.
+I have reworked the approach to the unit tests that have caused problems in the past, so that the numerical tolerances are more appropriate.

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.

 ## Test environments

 * local Windows 7 Enterprise, R 3.6.3
-* ubuntu 14.04.5 LTS (on travis-ci), R 3.6.3, devel
+* ubuntu 16.04.6 LTS (on travis-ci), R-release, R-devel
 * win-builder (devel, release, oldrelease)
 * r-hub:
   * Windows Server 2008 R2 SP1, R-devel, 32/64 bit